cstewart90/minqlbot-race-plugin/README.md

 Follow the instruction on https://github.com/MinoMino/minqlbot to run the bot.
 Place race.py in python/plugins folder.
 Edit config.cfg and add race to plugins list.

 # Commands
 s in front of a command means strafe.
 Optional arguments are surrounded by square brackets.
+For most commands if no map is given it will use current map.

 **!commands**
 >Show all the commands.

-**!(s)top [map]**
+**!(s)top [amount] [map]**
->Show top 3 times for the the map.
+>Show top x amount of times for a map.
+Default amount if none is given is 3.

-**!(s)top [map]**
+**!(s)all [map]**
->Shows the times of everyone in the server on that map.
+>Shows the times of everyone in the server on a map.

 **!(s)pb [map]**
->Show your personal best for the map.
+>Show your personal best for a map.

 **!(s)rank [rank] [map]**
->Show the x rank time for the map.
-If no rank is given it uses 1.
+>Show the x rank time for a map.
+Default rank if none is given is 1.

 **!(s)time player [map]**
->Show that players time for the map.
+>Show that players time for a map.

 **!(s)ranktime time [map]**
->Show what rank the given time would be.
+>Show what rank the given time would be on a map.

 **!(s)avg [player]**
 >Show players average rank using ql.leeto.fi.

 **!top100 [map]**
->Show top 100 time for the map.
+>Show top 100 time for a map.

 **!random**
 >Callvotes a random map